 - All learners must wear their protective helmets at all times, while on the road.
 Never use hand-held or hands-free phone devices.
 Pull off the road, if you must receive or make phone calls.

 All motorcycle learners with permits must adhere to these restrictions.
-Call us at 1300 788 382 or go to ridetek.com.au if you need help, clarification, advice and training.
+If you are not sure about your requirements, or perhaps you would like a bit of of One on One Training call us at 1300 788 382 or go to ridetek.com.au if you need help, clarification, advice and training.
 Pretty soon, you’ll be an experienced motorcycle rider.